 Augmented reality has become one of the most exciting things happening in technology these days.
 From its somewhat abrupt mainstream beginnings (most trace it back to the release of the mobile game Pokémon GO), it’s actually developed to suit all sorts of needs.
-AR can be used in real estate, travel, retail shopping, navigation, and all sorts of other aspects of modern society.
+AR can be used in real estate, travel, retail shopping, navigation, and all sorts of other aspects of modern society, realtors use it most of the time to compare more providers.
 In some cases, this use is already in effect, and in others we’re basically waiting on improved tech and more convenient AR devices.
 Undoubtedly as these improvements come, AR is going to develop in unexpected ways.
 When it comes to what we can expect though, these are some of the developments we’ll likely be seeing soon with this technology.

 1 – Franchise Exploration Games